-In the tropics, a region where many people rely on fish as a source of livelihood and food, could see a drastic decrease in fish stocks.
-This has potential to also create food security issues in the region, which could also play conflict in the region.
+The tropics, a region where many people rely on fish as a source of livelihood and food, could see a drastic decrease in fish stocks.
+This has potential to also create food security issues in the region, which could also into play conflict in the region.

 One of the biggest problems with fisheries governance, Spijkers explains, is that “current legal framework for the international regulation of fisheries does not directly account for fluctuating or changing distributions of fish stocks.”
 Straddling fish stocks, stocks that occur in two or more EEZs, could experience even further reach, involving more EEZs, as the water warms.

 While the United Nations Convention on the Law of the Sea states that these stocks must be managed and regulated for conservation, and regional fisheries management organizations help with single-species straddling stocks, they are limited in their abilities to anticipate future changes.

 The authors point out that while there have been individual attempts to develop a more far-sighted thinking, these represent exceptions rather than the rule.

 The way forward